tim0git/terraform-aws-gameday-template/README.md

 You can build the ecs service with `make ecs_service`

-Once its up you can navigate to the load balancer public endpoint and see the response by using curl or the browser.
+Once you have stood up the default app you can navigate to the load balancer public endpoint and see the response by using curl or the browser.

 ### Opps!
 I need somewhere to store my stuff. (database) 📦